RAIVNLab/STR/README.md

 ### Fully Dense Models:

-These models are straight-forward to train using this repo and there are pre-exisiting models in most of the popular frameworks for them.
+These models are straight-forward to train using this repo and thier pretrained models are in most of the popular frameworks.

 | Architecture | Params | Sparsity (%) | Top-1 Acc (%) | FLOPs |
 | ------------ | :----: | :----------: | :-----------: | :---: |